 4. Next Vista is a nonprofit, advertising-free video sharing site run by Google Certified Teacher Rushton Hurley.
 Next Vista has three video categories.
 The Light Bulbs category is for videos that teach you how to do something and or provides an explanation of a topic.
 The Global Views video category contains videos created to promote understanding of cultures around the world.
 The Seeing Service video category highlights the work of people who are working to make a difference in the lives of others.
 Watch this interview I did with Rushton to learn more about Next Vista.

 5. Academic Earth is a video depot for individual lectures and entire courses from some of the top universities in the United States.
 Visitors to Academic Earth will find lectures and courses from Yale, MIT, Berkeley, Harvard, Princeton, and Stanford.

-6. Snag Films and its companion site Snag Learning are great places to watch full length documentaries from producers like National Geographic for free.
-Snag Learning provides a catalog of educational films that are accompanied by classroom discussion questions.
+6. Snag Films is a place to watch full length documentaries from producers like National Geographic for free.

 Read the rest of list of 47 Alternatives to YouTube here.